UKCloud/documentation/articles/vmware/vmw-sco-snapshot-protection.md

 ### Timing and process

-You can ask to restore a VM via a service request, which is subject to standard support SLA timescales.
+You can ask to restore a VM by raising a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal, which is subject to standard support SLA timescales.

 Restores are performed outside of the backup window, unless a P1 incident is involved.
 You can find a definition of our support processes and severity categorisation in [*How to raise and escalate incidents and service requests*](../portal/ptl-how-raise-escalate-service-request.md).